 7 Do you look at things according to the outward appearance?

 The Corinthians judged Paul according to outward appearance, such as his rhetoric, oratory, or logic.
 That was the way false teachers came into the church.
-They came to Corinth with surface ideas, things that are superficial and mostly meaningless.
+They came to Corinth with surface ideas, things that were superficial and mostly meaningless.
 These people put confidence in the wisdom of men (1 Co 1:18-25).

 If anyone [singular] is convinced in himself that he is Christ’s,